February ‘01

 February 27, Tuesday

 How wonderful to be warm.
-Baja is cold in the winder and I’m glad spring is at last getting close.
+Baja is cold in the winter and I’m glad spring is at last getting close.

 Last night here in Agua Verde the fish were running through the anchorage – giving us a light show – the phosphorescence was incredible!